PoPGRI/Race/_home/00home.md

 * We want to go beyond approaches that are overfitted for specific vehicles and tracks.
 Hense, the offline generation of the agent and the online performance evalulation.

+## Tracks
+*Track information is subject to change*

+There are two available tracks to compete in.

+* Model-Free Track - In this track, the vehicle system provided by Carla is used.
+This vehicle system is very complicated and cannot be fully known.
+The synthesis algorithms used in this track must be able to compute inputs for the system even though the full dynamics of the system are unknown.

+* Model Track - In this track, a vehicle model (such as the bicycle model) will be provided to the competitors.
+This model is simpler than the one provided by Carla.
+The synthesis algorithms in this track can take advantage of the fact that the full dynamics of the system are known.

 ## Plan for both in-person and remote possibilities